Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 &b:star: You have completed the Economy and Pouch tutorial!
 You can now manage your Money Pouch and make purchases with ease.
 &2[===]

-# 3 Phase 3 - Your First Job
+# 3 Phase 3 - Scrap for a Start
-# 4 Phase 4 - Global Economics
+# 4 Phase 4 - Your First Job
 # 5 Phase 5 - Banking System

 ---